k5602/course_pilot/implementation_checklist.md

 - autoprefixer: ^10.4.21

 **Tailwind/DaisyUI Integration:**
-- tailwind.config.js and package.json confirm Tailwind v4 and DaisyUI v5, with DaisyUI themes set to "lofi" and "night".
+- tailwind.config.js and package.json confirm Tailwind v4 and DaisyUI v5, with DaisyUI themes set to "cooporate" and "buissnes".
 - All plugin and utility configuration is up-to-date for Tailwind v4+ and DaisyUI v5+.

 **Platform Focus:**